Xilinx/finn/tinydeit/README.md

 This directory contains the TinyDeiT FINN flow for the quantized checkpoint in `onnx-checkpoints/deit_tiny_quant.onnx`.

-The flow targets `V80` by default.
-It collapses the exported polynomial GELU subgraphs into `PWPolyF`, converts the graph to FINN dataflow operators, prefers RTL implementations for softmax/PWPolyF/LayerNorm/eltwise where supported, then rolls the 12 repeated transformer blocks into a `FINNLoop` for MLO.
+The flow targets `V80` at 300 MHz by default.
+It collapses the exported polynomial GELU subgraphs into `PWPolyF`, converts the graph to FINN dataflow operators, prefers RTL implementations for MVAU/softmax/PWPolyF/LayerNorm/eltwise where supported, then rolls the 12 repeated transformer blocks into a `FINNLoop` for MLO.

 Typical usage from the repository root inside FINN Docker: